- About Us

 Some exceptions to Chicago’s 2-year statute of limitations are as follows:

-The fact is, when you’re involved in a car accident, you are often suffering.
+The fact is, when you’re involved in a car accident, you are likely suffering physically, emotionally, and financially.
 Whether you are out of work or facing a mountain of medical bills, it can feel like there is no end in sight.
 The other party’s insurance company might pressure you to accept a claim smaller than what you deserve.
-The Chicago car accident lawyers at Smith LaCien, LLP will advocate for you at every turn.
-We can help you get the compensation you deserve, including payment for medical expenses, lost wages, and pain and suffering.
-Our reputation for results, now totaling more than $2.5 billion, is proof of our commitment to helping people throughout Illinois get the justice they deserve.
+The Chicago personal injury attorneys at Smith LaCien, LLP will be by your side at every turn.
+We can help you get the maximum compensation you deserve, including payment for medical expenses, lost wages, and pain and suffering.
+Our reputation for results, now totaling more than $2.5 billion, is proof of our commitment to helping people in Cook County and throughout Illinois get the justice they deserve.

 "*" indicates required fields